-On the face of it Big Money Slingo has a substantially worse RTP than the other versions at 85.15%, but because there are no pay spins in this version there is no opportunity for the RTP to compound.
+On the face of it Big Money Slingo has a substantially worse RTP than the other versions at 85.15% (87.5% for Big Money Slingo Bonus), but because there are no pay spins in this version there is no opportunity for the RTP to compound.
 It only takes two pay spins on one of the other versions for the RTP on the original stake to be down to around this level.

 Of all the real money versions of Slingo, this one is the furthest away from bingo and closest to a slot machine and this is because it is visually confusing in the manner of a slot machine.
 Because all the Slingos are worth different amounts, in order for the game to have the consistent RTP that is required for regulatory approval the chances of completing a particular Slingo have to be inversely proportional to the prize – i.e. completing the 25p Slingo is much more likely than completing the £5000 Slingo (and one need not play the game for very long to verify that 25p Slingos are indeed the most common).
 In the screenshot below our eyes make us want to believe that the 45 is just as likely to come up as the 12 and that both have a 1/16 chance of showing up on the next spin (as there are 15 numbers plus the free spins symbol on each reel).

 In the other single player versions and in multiplayer Slingo, what counts is the total number of Slingos and it does not matter which ones they are, so there is no need for any unequal weighting on the reels.
 The RTP in the other single player versions is kept consistent by adjusting the cost of the pay spins and the RTP in the multiplayer version is kept consistent by adjusting the prizes based on the number of players (just as in a game of regular 75 ball bingo).
 Here, though, the 12 would complete the £5 Slingo and the 45 would complete the £5000 Slingo and therefore it must be a lot less likely that the 45 would be spun than the 12.
-For this to happen, some sort of weighting has to be applied to the reels based on which prize is attached to which Slingo for that particular game.
-In effect, instead of being 16 symbols long (15 numbers plus free spin) the middle reel is several thousand symbols long and only contains one 45.
+For this to happen, either the outcome has to be predetermined (like a scratchcard) or some sort of weighting would have to be applied to the reels based on which prize is attached to which Slingo for that particular game.
+In effect, instead of being 16 symbols long (15 numbers plus free spin) the middle reel would have to be several thousand symbols long and only contain one 45.
 This may sound very dodgy but in fact it is how all video slots work (online and offline) and it is what enables slot machines that do not have physical reels to offer much bigger top prizes than those that do.
 In bingo, of course, all the balls have equal weighting and this is why it is important to understand that this particular version of Slingo has very little in common with it.

-Big Money Slingo is also the only version of Slingo to be available at non Gaming Realms sites; in summer 2017 it started to be rolled out to Dragonfish and Cassava / 888 bingo sites where it appears in the slots section.
+Big Money Slingo was also the first version of Slingo to be available at non Gaming Realms sites; in summer 2017 it started to be rolled out to Dragonfish and Cassava / 888 bingo sites where it appears in the slots section.